January 25, 2022 | News Article

 At the beginning of the pandemic, Allie established the first-of-its-kind Community Syringe Redemption Program, which creates a cash incentive for people to turn in used syringes.
 Through her organization, Allie has worked to reduce public safety concerns related to syringes, while also providing an income-earning opportunity for individuals, expanding access to lifesaving overdose prevention resources, and creating a new entry point for treatment and other services.
 During the last year, under the leadership of Allie and her co-founder Josh DeLisle, Addiction Response Resources has expanded their innovative program to three locations in Boston, enrolled 1,773 participants, and collected more than a million syringes.
 Allie is an INP alum.

-Omar Jackson Director, Stand Against Violence — East Harlem, New York
+Omar Jackson Director, Stand Against Violence — East Harlem, NY

 Omar and his team at SAVE partner with people impacted by arrest and incarceration on a journey of education, employment, and emotional well-being and collaborate with NYC communities to support a culture of nonviolence.
 During the pandemic, Omar and his team worked throughout the East Harlem community.
 They handed out food, emotionally supported many essential workers and families who were impacted by the pandemic, and helped reduce violence in the community when many people were at home and in a challenging state of mind.
 His leadership and work impacted lives in many ways throughout the pandemic.